Mindset Reset: Use your mind for more than studying.

-I hear from students all the time that they are pretty hard on themselves.
-Nothing ever seems good enough.
+I often hear from students that they can be pretty hard on themselves.
+They aren’t sure what’s good enough.
 They aren’t sure they are working hard enough.
 Even getting good grades or having some success doesn’t help them ease up on themselves.

-If this sounds at all familiar, stay tuned.
+If you have ever been hard on yourself, stay tuned.
 I’m going to cover some simple things you can do to upgrade your mindset so you can feel–and do–better!

 As it turns out, your MIND is one of the most powerful tools in your toolbox.
 And, it’s not just for studying.
 Have you ever noticed your mind’s “inner chatter”?
 All the thoughts that run inside your head all day?
 But, your thoughts are a bit like a double edged sword.
 They can thwart you or support you.
 Mindset matters.

 Lots of studies have demonstrated that your mood, behaviors and thoughts are all connected to each other.
 Several different theories in psychology address this: positive psychology, cognitive behavioral theory, dialectical behavioral theory.

 How does it work?
 Well, basically this triangle–thoughts, behavior, emotion–all influence each other; if you make a change in one area and it can affect the other areas!
 Change your behavior, you can change your mood.
 Change your thoughts, you can change your behavior, and so on.
 It turns out that your thoughts trigger biochemical and hormonal changes in your brain that affect your body and your mood.
 And what kind of thoughts you think change the biochemical and hormonal reactions.